versusvoid/RuLanAdCor/README.md

 # RuLanAdCor
 Russian Language Advertisement Corpus

+--
+##Note
+Yandex closed catalog from automatic requests, so this part won't work now.
+I'll try to find another source of samples.

+--

 Corpus is automatically extracted from, uh, Internets, from two sources for now: sites in [Yandex Catalog](yaca.yandex.ru) and Apple AppStore.
 All samples are publicly available, no problems should arise when using corpus for research